open-forest-observatory/ofo-argo/README.md

 DATSET_LIST is the txt file where you specified the names of the datasets you want to process located at `/ofo-share/argo-output`

-The rest of the parameters are for logging argo status in a postGIS database.
+The rest of the 'DB' parameters are for logging argo status in a postGIS database.
 Do not change these.

 <br/>